-Review week occurs the week after the 16-week rotation semester has ended.
-It is typically 2 days of MLS/ASCP Board review to improve the student's ability to pass the Mock Board Exit Exam and the ASCP Board Exam.
+Review week occurs during finals week, after the 16-week rotation semester has ended.
+A "To Do Checklist" (Includes assignments in Media Lab, attending a scheduled review session and other requirements as needed) must be completed to be eligible for the Exit Exam.
+Review sessions may be in person or via ZOOM.
+The goal of review week is to improve the student's ability to pass the Mock Board Exit Exam and the ASCP Board Exam.